junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy finds a crowbar at the fireplace, and starts smashing the door.

-It isn't easy, especially with his muscles and nerves aching all the time like burning spites are piercing through him, slicing him open all different ways, but he doesn't stop.
+It isn't easy, especially with his muscles and nerves aching all the time like burning spites are piercing through him, slicing him open all different ways, scrambling his insides, but he doesn't stop.
 Once, twice, three times...
 After a while, he finds the rhythm.
 He yells when his arms are exhausted to raise the crowbar high, and yells again to smash it onto the door.

 The door shows a shallow dent on the paint.